machine-learning-apps/ml-template-azure/README.md

 ### 6. Viewing your AML resources and runs

 The log outputs of your action will provide URLs for you to view the resources that have been created in AML.
-Alternatively, you can visit the [Machine Learning Studio](https://ml.azure.com/) to view the progress of your runs, etc. For more details, read the documentation below.
+Alternatively, you can visit the [Machine Learning Studio](https://ml.azure.com/) to view the progress of your runs, etc.

 # Documentation